ExecutionLLC/gen-bs/README.md

 - models, which are the data access layer abstraction.
 Models do actual requests for accessing data sources, such as DB or application service.
 - utils, where helper methods are placed, such as snake-to-camel case conversion utility.
 - startup contains scripts executing at service start, such as database creation, AS data retrieval, etc.

+NPM scripts are used to build and launch anything the project needs.

 # Installation